acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

     - Can be considered as "**nouns**"
 - Dimensional Modeling is built on [***star schema***](https://www.wikiwand.com/en/Star_schema) with fact tables surrounded by dimensions tables.

-A good way to understand the *architecture* oof Dimensional Modeling is by drawing an analogy between dimensional modeling and a restaurant:
+A good way to understand the *architecture* of Dimensional Modeling is by drawing an analogy between dimensional modeling and a restaurant:

 - *Stage area* -> Food storage area